-But we wanted to share with you some tips on good foods to eat over the Christmas and New Year period that will help you to stay a little healthier.
+But we wanted to share with you some tips on nutritious foods to eat over the Christmas and New Year period that will help you to stay a little healthier.

-It’s a difficult time of year to be good with food when you’re surrounded by chocolate and cakes and generally unhealthy foods, but you can still keep your health up at this time of year by ensuring that you also get your healthy foods in to ward off winter colds.
+It’s a difficult time of year to be very healthy with food when you’re surrounded by indulgences, but you can still keep your health up by ensuring that you also get your nutrients in to help ward off winter illness.

 The first thing to do is to be realistic in your planning for better health over Christmas.
 If you say you won’t eat any chocolate, you’ll only want it more and will probably end up gorging on it, so instead, just limit yourself to how much of the bad foods you can have over the festive period.
 And enjoy those times when you allow yourself to indulge!

-If you’re going to indulge in a lot of fatty meats and high calorie alcohol over Christmas, make sure that you offset this by eating lots of yummy vegetables.
-It’s important to remember the health benefits of a vegetable diet, and just how good for you vegetables are.
-They are important for helping you stay younger for longer.
+If you’re going to indulge in a lot of fatty meats and high calorie alcohol over Christmas, make sure that you offset this by eating lots of yummy vegetables as well.
+It’s important to remember the health benefits of vegetables, and just how good for you vegetables are.
+They are important for helping you stay younger for longer!

 Great Vegetables For Christmas Dinner (and how to cook them)